quantiota/SKA-Prime-Numbers/README.md

 ##  Why This Is Surprising

 Prime gaps are famously irregular.
-However, by applying SKA and constructing transforms such as $f(n)$, we begin to see **bounded, wave-like patterns** emerge.
+However, by applying SKA and constructing transforms such as $\large f(n)$, we begin to see **bounded, wave-like patterns** emerge.

 This suggests that what appears to be randomness may conceal **hidden phase regularities**—challenging classical assumptions and opening new interdisciplinary pathways between number theory, signal processing, and information geometry.